ButbkaDrug/butbkadrug.github.io/content/posts/romans-4.md

 First and foremost you can have confidence.
 That there is no pitfalls when it comes to God.
 He is fair as no one else.Yes, God is perfectly fair, but also He is perfectly good and perfectly kind and perfectly loving.
 Don't forget that.
 He is FOR you, not against you.

-Second.
+There other one is that.
+You are not required to do something special in order to get God's promise.
+You do not have to become Jew of follow Mosaic or any other law.
+No rituals, no nothing.
 If you still trying to earn justification by doing things, please stop.
-It is a gift, though faith.
+It is a gift, that you receive though faith.
+Not knowledge, not any kind of faith.
+But **faith which expressed through obedience**.

 {{<stopwatch>}}